ckwonglab/ckwonglab.github.io/index.md

 # The Wong Lab - Endocrine Signalling in Inflammation

 Therapies based on gut hormones such as GLP-1 have transformed the treatment of metabolic disease, yet how these peptides communicate with multiple target organs to modulate inflammation remains poorly understood.
-Our group investigates the mechanisms by which endocrine signals, including metabolic peptides, control inflammation.
+Our group investigates the physiological, cellular, and molecular mechanisms by which endocrine signals, including gut hormones and other metabolic peptides, control inflammation.

 {% capture text %}